hit9/QuadtreePathfinding/README.md

    1. Find the node path on the 1st level graph (it's optional, faster but less optimal).
    2. Find the gate path on the 2nd level graph.
    3. Fill the straight lines between gate cells.
+10. A QuadtreeMapX is a manager of multiple quadtree maps for different agent sizes and terrain types supports.
+11. A PathFinder always works on a single QuadtreeMap the same time.
+A pathfinding request is reduced into a progress without the agent-size and terrain factors.

 Code Example
 ------------